lukemunsch/professional-portfolio/README.md

 My contact page is split into two halves; We have an information on methods to contact me and links for social media on the first half, the second half is a simple contact form that sends an email using EmailJS directly to the developer.

 The information for contacting the developer is displayed in a multi-tabbed box; Each tab in the header changes the information in the contents depending on what you are trying to get at.
 Hovering over a tab has the same efect as hovering over the other links on previous pages.
-The actual information on each tab has a hover effect to make the text all uppercase and black, as well as being direct links so that if you are using a mobile you can make calls and send emails and download files and links to
+The actual information on each tab has a hover effect to make the text all uppercase and black, as well as being direct links so that if you are using a mobile you can make calls and send emails and download files and link to my LinkedIn.

+Under the contact information there are links to Facebook for social and Github if anyone wants to look at my full list of Repositories.
+This is in a similar style to the links on the resumé page.

+For the contact form, it is simple headered fields with a send and clear button at the bottom of the form to submit or remove information.

 ![Contact and Social Page](media/READMEImages/contact-ss.png)

 ### **Interests Page**

+This page is less to do with coding and my web development, so the page is simple text explaining about my other interests and experiences for other work that I have done at the radio station in Guildford.

 ![Interests Page](media/READMEImages/interests-ss.png)